uob-erl/fuzzy_mi_controller/README.md

 Then `sudo apt-get install ros-melodic-realsense2-description` .

 # Husky Mixed-Initative control
 Repository for the Mixed-Inititive control experiments with robots (real or simulated).
+If you use any of these packages please cite the following paper or one of the papers mentioned in the specific branch.

+- Chiou, M., Hawes, N., & Stolkin, R. (2021).
+Mixed-initiative Variable Autonomy for Remotely Operated Mobile Robots.
+ACM Transactions on Human-Robot Interaction, 10(4), 1–34. https://doi.org/10.1145/3472206

  - For code and experiments in the ICHMS 2020 paper "Human operator cognitive availability aware Mixed-Initiative control" please use the "cognitive_availability" branch.